Warum Montessori-Spielzeug die beste Wahl für die frühe Kindheit ist?

 From this philosophy emerged the concept of Montessori toys: materials that encourage children to explore their environment independently, without being distracted by noises, lights, or too many rules.

-Features of Montessori toys
+Characteristics of Montessori toys

-- Natural materials – mostly wood, fabric, or metal, free from harmful substances.
+• Natural materials – mostly wood, fabric, or metal, free from harmful substances.

-- Self-control – Children recognize mistakes themselves and correct them without parental intervention.
+• Self-control – children recognize mistakes themselves and correct them without parental intervention.

-Examples: Stacking cubes, sorting boxes, wooden puzzles, Montessori boards with buckles and zippers.
+Examples: stacking cubes, sorting boxes, wooden puzzles, Montessori boards with buckles and zippers.

 The benefits of Montessori toys